minimalparts/PoetrySemantics/README.md

 # PoetrySemantics

 This is the repo accompanying the paper "The semantics of poetry: a distributional reading" (Herbelot 2014).

-Abstract:
+If you use this code, please cite the following:

+Herbelot, A., 2014.
+The semantics of poetry: A distributional reading.
+Digital Scholarship in the Humanities, 30(4), pp.516-531.

+**Abstract:**

 Poetry is rarely a focus of linguistic investigation.
 This is far from surprising, as poetic language, especially in modern and contemporary literature, seems to